freemantest123/SikuliX-API/README.md

  or [click to download as zipfile](https://dl.dropboxusercontent.com/u/42895525/SikuliX/SikuliX-API-JavaDocs.zip)

-SikuliX-API is targeted at people who want to develop, run and debug programs in Java, other Java based languages or Java aware scripting languages currently not supported by SikuliX-IDE (https://github.com/RaiMan/SikuliX-IDE).
+SikuliX-API is targeted at people who want to develop, run and debug programs in Java, other Java based languages or Java aware scripting languages currently not supported by [Sikuli IDE](https://github.com/RaiMan/SikuliX-IDE).

-Same goes for people who want to develop, run and debug scripts using SikuliX-IDE supported scripting languages in other IDE's like Eclipse, Netbeans, ...
+Same goes for people who want to develop, run and debug scripts using Sikuli IDE supported scripting languages in other IDE's like Eclipse, Netbeans, ... [some quickstart info ...](https://github.com/RaiMan/SikuliX-API/wiki/Usage-in-Java-programming)
 <br /><br />
 The downloadable packages of SikuliX-API contain everything needed to develop, test, run and debug with any suitable IDE (e.g. Eclipse, Netbeans, ...) or however you like ;-).
 <br /><br />